Table of Contents

 Can I win real money with free spins?

 You can!
 However, as we have mentioned above, actually getting your hands on that money is another thing.
 You should never expect to win large amounts of money, or even break even on most casino offers.
-The fact is that free spins offers are designed by casinos to serve the interests of casinos and they do that very effectively.
-It is not in the interests of casinos to give away large prizes in return for no money.
-Get real!
+Free spins are promotions, and promotions are designed to benefit the casino as well as attract players.
+Treat any winnings as a bonus, not as something you should expect.

 How do I find safe free spins offers?